fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

   - CSE
 - KMS
   - Fully integrated with IAM
+  - Encryption process
+    - GenerateDataKey to get the Plaintext key
+    - Encrypt using the Plaintext key
+    - Delete Plaintext key from memory
   - KMS can only encrypt 4KB of data per call
   - If data > 4KB use envelope encryption
   - Envelop